Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 Let’s Talk about Phishing:

 Did you get an email that you have a problem with your bank account?
 Or send your password to verify some data?
-Services are about to expire?
+Are services about to expire?
 Or fill out this form or participate in this survey to win a prize?
 Well, this is the most common kind of cyber attack.
 “Phishing.”
 A hacker pretends to be a reliable source and asks the user to open an email, text message, or instant message.

 As it opens, the hacker enters the system and steals user data, including login credentials and credit card numbers.
 You can lose money, and the hacker can use your system for any purpose.
 Unknowingly, you opened your digital door to a virtual stranger.
 Free to wander in your system wherever he likes.
 The hacker may take any information and use your system to his like.